jundalisay/superb/content/en/research/chau-ju-kua/chun-fan-chi/14-java.md

 Their king wears a turban of cotton cloth of variegated colours and goes barefooted.

 When walking, he is shaded by a black or white umbrella.
 More than 500 attendants follow him, bearing every sort of weapon and wearing hats of various shapes.

-Some are like a deer's, others like the head of an ox, of a sheep, a fowl, an elephant, a lion or a monkey.
+Some hats are like:
+- a deer's
+- the head of an ox
+- a sheep
+- a fowl
+- an elephant
+- a lion or
+- a monkey

-Little flags of coloured silk are stuck tiger's head, some like in the side (of the hats).
+Little flags of coloured silk are stuck in the side of the hats.

-Among
-coiffure;
-they
-the natives,
-all
-wrap
-the
-men
-cut their hair, but the
+The male natives cut their hair, but the women wear a coiffure.

-women wear
-their bodies in cloth, but go barefooted and wear a loin-cloth.
+They all wrap their bodies in cloth, but go barefooted and wear a loin-cloth.

 They use Java money whch is alloyed silver cut like dice with the seal of Fankuan stamped on it.
-6 of these are worth 1 tael of trade gold.
-Each one can be exchanged for 30-100 pecks of rice.
+- 6 of these are worth 1 tael of trade gold.
+- Each one can be exchanged for 30-100 pecks of rice.

 Houses are the same as in Sunda.

 They have a lot of rice.
 Very wealthy families keep as much as 10,000 piculs in their granaries.

 They have a tree called jackfruit which has a fruit like a pumpkin and skin like the chestnut, the pulp like mandarin orange.

-It is extremely sweet and well-flavoured. here are also bananas and sugar-cane, in all respects the with this difference, however, that the complaint; that the bananas grow a lichee, when foot long, same as those of China, sun-dried, will cure bowel and sugar-cane to the height of 10 feet.

-The juice of the latter, with the addition of a drug, liquor superior to (that derived from) the coconut
+- It is extremely sweet and well-flavoured.

+They also have bananas and sugar-cane, like those of China except that:
+- sun-dried lichees will cure bowel complaints.
+- the bananas grow 1 foot long
+- sugar-cane are 10 feet tall

+A drug is added to the sugar-cane juice to create liquor superior to coconut liquor.

 Their agricultural products are the same as Java.
 There is a lot of pepper.